-- 13 Α. This project replaces main and service lines of certain vintage known to have been 14 manufactured, constructed and/or operated using legacy practices that are no longer 15 considered sufficient for effective risk management.
-Some of the practices include but 16 are not limited to wrinkle bends, mechanical couplings without adequate restraint to 17 prevent separation of pipe segments, nonstandard or field fabricated fittings, lap 18 welded or electric resistance welded pipe, ineffective field coatings and/or periods of 19 operation without cathodic protection.
-The capital expenditures associated with this 20 work and planned for construction in 2020 and 2021 will be described in the testimony 21 of Petitioner's Witness Hoover. - 22 failure, Corrosion failure or Pipe, Weld or Joint failure as indicated by increased leak rates relative to the remaining coated steel on the system.
+This project replaces main and service lines of certain vintage known to have been manufactured, constructed and/or operated using legacy practices that are no longer considered sufficient for effective risk management.
+Some of the practices include but are not limited to wrinkle bends, mechanical couplings without adequate restraint to prevent separation of pipe segments, nonstandard or field fabricated fittings, lap welded or electric resistance welded pipe, ineffective field coatings and/or periods of operation without cathodic protection.
+The capital expenditures associated with this work and planned for construction in 2020 and 2021 are included in the capital forecast presented by Petitioner's Witness Hoover.

-23 Q. What makes legacy steel mains and service lines a risk to system integrity?
+Q. What makes legacy steel mains and service lines a risk to system integrity?

-A. These legacy assets on the system are susceptible to threats, in various combinations based on location and date of install, which present an elevated risk of Equipment
+1 A. These legacy assets on the system are susceptible to threats, in various combinations 2 based on location and date of install, which present an elevated risk of Equipment 3 failure, Corrosion failure or Pipe, Weld or Joint failure as indicated by increased leak rates relative to the remaining coated steel on the system.